NGPS2018/ngps2018.github.io/_posts/2018-06-17-call-for-papers.md

 <p>SRC abstracts are limited to 4 pages, in camera-ready format, included in the registration fee.
 No extra pages are allowed.</p>

 <p>Papers that fall short the above requirements are subjected to rejection.
-All papers must be submitted by September 10, 2018.
+All papers must be submitted by **September 10, 2018**.
 For more information please visit the <a href="https://www.sigapp.org/sac/sac2019/">SAC 2019 home page</a>.</p>

 <h1>Proceedings</h1>